rrone/aysorap/README.md

 ## Local setup

+- Open a terminal (or however you do that kind of thing)
 - Clone or download this repository
+- `cd mdb` to change to the database client folder
+- Install the dependencies with `npm install`
+- Run the client with `node index.js`
+- Open a new terminal to the aysorap folder
 - `cd rap` to change to the front-end folder
 - Install the dependencies with `npm install`
-- Build with `npm run build` (will probably fail)
 - When `npm run build` fails, start the front-end by running `npm start`
 - This should open the front-end app in your browser

-- cd `../mdb` to change to the database client folder
-- Install the dependencies with `npm install`
-- Run the client with `node index.js`
-- The front-end will proxy requests to the db client, eliminating CORS issues
+- The front-end will proxy requests to the db client API, eliminating CORS issues

 ## Contributions